-Whisper [15] and MOAS lists [14] (lists of legitimate origins for a prefix), detect suspicious routes by monitoring the BGP messages exchanged between routers.
+Many proposed BGP security solutions, such as sBGP [6] and soBGP [7], depend on central authorities to maintain an accurate registry of prefix ownership and to provide keys and signatures.
+However, such registries have remained elusive.
+Alternative solutions, such as Whisper [16] and MOAS lists [15] (lists of legitimate origins for a prefix), detect suspicious routes by monitoring the BGP messages exchanged between routers.
 Both proposals use the BGP community attribute to convey extra information along with the update.
 Unfortunately, in ASs that have not deployed the protocol enhancements, the routers are likely to strip the community tag.
+Although the MOAS list monitor alerts the operator only upon detection of a malicious route, Whisper prevents suspected routes from being used.
+However, Whisper's "penalty-based route selection" policy only circumvents ASs that are suspicious for multiple prefixes, and the solution relies on ubiquitous deployment.

-Kruegel et al. [16] proposes a solution that detects prefix-hijack attempts and false updates based on geographical information obtained from a central registry, such as the Whois database.
+Kruegel et al. [17] proposes a solution that detects prefixhijack attempts and false updates based on geographical information obtained from a central registry, such as the Whois database.
 Although Whois data are often incomplete and out-of-date, they argue that the geographic locations of ASs do not change frequently.
-Although their prefix-hijack detector bears some similarity to PGBGP's, it relies on precomputed prefixownership lists and does not detect sub-prefix hijacks.
+Although their prefix-hijack detector bears some similarity to PGBGP's, it relies on precomputed prefix-ownership lists and does not detect sub-prefix hijacks.
 Their detector passively responds to attacks by alerting the operator to the problem, while still allowing the attack to propagate.
-In contrast, PGBGP has an automated response that prevents the dissemination of bogus routes.
+In contrast, PGBGP has an automated response that prevents the dissemination of malicious routes.
+The way that PGBGP responds to new routing information is similar to route-flap damping [28] and age-based tiebreaking [1].
+First, route-flap damping temporarily excludes unstable routes from the BGP decision process, whereas PG-BGP simply lowers the ranking of suspicious routes.
+Second, route-flap damping operates at the level of (prefix, neighbor) pairs, rather than considering the attributes of the route (such as the origin AS).
+Age-based tie-breaking is a step later in the BGP decision process on some routers.
+When two routes are equally good, age-based tie-breaking prefers an older route over a recent one.
+Age-based tie-breaking only considers when the routes were learned, not the past history or the route attributes.
+As with route-flap damping, the goal is to improve stability, rather than security.